 Services based at the Royal Hospital for Children:

 • Paediatric Clinical Psychology (www.nhsggc.org.uk/PCP)

 • Family Support and Information Service

-If there is an uncertainty about which service is most suitable for a referral, this can be discussed with the team’s Duty Case Manager who is responsible for taking referrals that day.
-Referrals requiring liaison within the hospital but not the expertise of a multi-disciplinary mental health team will be discussed with the referrer and may be subject to brokerage with Clinical Psychology Services which receive direct referrals for early intervention, and are at times part of paediatric teams.
+If there is uncertainty about which service is most suitable for a referral, this can be discussed with our on call clinician, who is responsible for taking referrals that day.
+Referrals that require psychological input based within RHC, but not the expertise of a multi-disciplinary mental health team, may be discussed with the Paediatric Clinical Psychology Service.

 If RHC based input is not required, but there is a mental health need, referrals may be passed to an appropriate community team or specialist service after discussion with the referrer, or guidance may be given on services and resources.